Hurricane (2018 film): Reception

-The review in The Guardian was mixed, with a 3/5 star rating.
+The review in The Guardian was mixed, with a 3/5 rating.
 Leslie Felperin made this concluding comment: "The lack of budget, relative to Dunkirk at least, is glaring in the aerial dogfights, and the score is too maudlin and on the nose, but director David Blair navigates the whole thing through the storm with watchable competence".

-Home Media
+Home media

-Mission of Honor was released April 30, 2019, by Cinedigm on Region A Bluray, DVD, and streaming video.
+Mission of Honor was released April 30, 2019, by Cinedigm on Region A Blu-ray, DVD, and streaming video.